How to Find Hand Pain Relief

-A certified hand therapist can be an occupational therapist (OT) or physical therapist (PT) who, through advanced continuing education, clinical experience, and integration of knowledge in anatomy, physiology, and kinesiology, has become proficient in rehabilitation physical therapy treatments for upper extremity conditions resulting from trauma, disease, and acquired or chronic disease or deformity.
-For hand arthritis pain treatment or another long term chronic pain treatment for the hand, goals will typically include: improving the mobility and restoring the use of affected joints, increasing strength to support the joints, maintaining fitness, and MOST importantly, preserving the ability to perform meaningful activities that you need and want to do.
+A certified hand therapist can be an occupational therapist (OT) or physical therapist (PT) who, through advanced continuing education, clinical experience, and integration of knowledge in anatomy, physiology, and kinesiology, has become proficient in rehabilitation physical therapy treatments.
+These treatments can be for upper extremity conditions resulting from trauma, disease, and acquired or chronic disease or deformity.
+For hand arthritis pain treatment, or another long term chronic pain treatment for the hand, goals will typically include: improving the mobility and restoring the use of affected joints, increasing strength to support the joints, maintaining fitness, and MOST importantly, preserving the ability to perform meaningful activities that you need and want to do.

 To start, an individualized plan is developed between you and your therapist.
 Your therapist may suggest a brace or custom splint to support painful joints and bring down pain level.
 Education will begin with proper posture and body mechanics for common daily activities to relieve pain and improve function.
 Joint protection principles will be introduced and reviewed throughout your plan of care.
 Modifications can be made to your home, work, or even car to relieve pain and improve function.
 Various specialized treatments to reduce joint inflammation may be included to accelerate the reduction of inflammation.
 Your therapist will also show you how to find and properly use any adaptive tools to make life easier.

 Successful outcomes of your hand therapy treatment include: learning the specific and manual therapy exercises, understanding your condition and how to prevent and manage problems, as well as adapting tasks as needed over the long term.
 Improvement may be steady and gradual as your body adapts over time.
 Consistency is key!